Redmi Note Screen Replacement Cost UK 2026

 Signs your Redmi Note screen needs replacing

-- A green vertical line on Pro/Pro+ AMOLED models — a classic OLED failure mode; software cannot fix it.
+- A green vertical line on the Pro and Pro+ AMOLED models — a hardware OLED failure that no update repairs (the standard LCD Notes do not show it).

-- Black patches or bleed — a failing panel.
+- Black patches or spreading bleed — the panel is failing.

-- Touch dead in zones — a damaged digitiser.
+- Patches where touch stops responding — a damaged digitiser.

-- Ghost touch — see our Xiaomi faults guide.
+- Ghost touch — phantom presses after a fall; see our Xiaomi faults guide.

 Redmi Note screen repair by post